MULTI BUY - Buy 2 or more full trays of Le Parfait preserving jars and receive 10% off.

 • Our Products

-Sign up to get the latest on promotions, products, recipes, tips and tricks.
+Sign up to get the latest on promotions, new releases and more…

 • Terms & Conditions